 Texas – Latin America Business Summit Helps Texas Companies Access Nearshore Expanding Markets

-The World Affairs Council of Austin will presented the Second Annual Texas-Latin America Business Summit on October 18, 2017.
-The Summit brought trade promotion experts and business decision-makers together for panels and meetings.
+The World Affairs Council of Austin will presented the Third Annual Texas-Latin America Business Summit on October 4, 2018.
+The Summit will bring trade promotion experts and business decision-makers together for panels and meetings.
 The event is a unique face-to-face opportunity for Austin corporate representatives to make connections and learn about current inbound and outbound business opportunities with Mexico, Colombia, Chile, Argentina, Brazil and other Latin American nations.

 This Second Annual Summit included a LATAM market overview by Gary Hoover, Founder of Hoover’s Online and first Entrepreneur-in-Residence of the Herb Kelleher Center for Entrepreneurship at the McCombs School of Business at the University of Texas at Austin.